myrealtrip/box/readme.md

 #### 1. The definition of State, Event and SideEffect

 There are own State, Event and SideEffect that each screen uses.
-Define each component required for the screen when you develop apps with box
+Define each component required for the screen when you develop apps with Box.

    ```kotlin
    data class ExampleState(